 The Dominance and Monopolies Review: Singapore

-Potentially abusive conduct will fall for consideration under Section 47 of the Act, where it has (or could potentially have) an effect on any market within Singapore.
+Potentially abusive conduct will fall for consideration under Section 47 of the Act where it has (or could potentially have) an effect on any market within Singapore.
 The Section 47 Prohibition requires a dual finding that the undertaking in question holds a dominant position within a relevant market, and that it has engaged in conduct that constitutes an abuse of that position.

-Undertakings in this context includes individuals operating as sole proprietorships, as well as companies, partnerships, cooperatives, societies, business chambers, trade associations and non-profit making organisations, regardless of legal and ownership status (foreign or local, government or non-government) and the way in which they are financed.
-Section 33(4) of the Act provides for agreements entered into or any conduct on the part of the Singapore government, statutory bodies or any person acting on their behalf, to be exempted.
+Undertakings in this context include individuals operating as sole proprietorships, as well as companies, partnerships, cooperatives, societies, business chambers, trade associations and non-profit making organisations, regardless of legal and ownership status (foreign or local, government or non-government) and the way in which they are financed.
+Section 33(4) of the Act provides for agreements entered into or any conduct on the part of the government, statutory bodies or any person acting on their behalf, to be exempted.